 11-15: 15 points

 16-20: 25 points

-Constructions and Artistry (20 points possible): How well constructed and artistic is the machine?
+Constructions and Artistry (20 points): How well constructed and artistic is the machine?
 Does the machine include different types of energy transfers?
 (Examples: kinetic energy, gravitational energy, electrical energy, magnetic energy, etc.)

-How clearly is each step of the machine described?
+How clearly is each element of the machine described?

-How many themed elements used and how clearly is each element described?
+How many key elements are used and how clearly each element is described?

 Helpful websites and videos:

 - Illustrated step-by-step guide on building a Rube Goldberg Machine